shadowed1/Chard/README.md

 - 0.35: `Added stop, startup command for chard_bridge_daemon.
 Added chard_shortcut_daemon to auto-sync icons and shortcuts.
 Added 3rd option in Reinstall for chard_startup command.
 Cleaned up exiting Reinstaller.
 Added ability for chard_bridge_daemon to automatically install and run in Crostini.` <br><br>
 - 0.36: `Fixed bugs with chard_mesa and now relying on Steam's GPU drivers (again).
 Added vulkan_tester script.
 Improved Flatpak to now support running far more apps.
 Improved OBS support to now record + stream Vulkan.
 Added pacman easter egg.
 Updated Dowmloader instructions.
 Removing brave, prismlauncher, and rust from chariot to reduce Arch down to 11GB!. ` <br><br>
 - 0.37: `Added ChromeOS 103 support.
 Thanks to gd_minecraft_programmer for creating that syntax.
 Fixed chard_bridge_daemon not working on some devices.
 Added chard_timezone_daemon to keep Chard's timezone synced with ChromeOS'.
 Added /opt to paths.
 Added "chard log" command to run in Host shell to compress a log to our Downloads folder.` <br><br>
 - 0.38: `Downgrading Flatpak to fix it.
-The recent patch made it incompatible with chard.
-Added sober wrapper to automatically fix text issue.
-Added dbus-launch initialization on startup to fix thunar not opening properly.
+The recent patch made it incompatible with Chard.
+Added Sober wrapper to automatically fix text issue.
+Added dbus-launch initialization on startup to fix Thunar not opening properly.
 Attempting to fix language not being properly set on fresh install.` <br><br>
 <br><br>